ramshanaeem08/2013-winter/README.md

 Let's learn about webpages :smile:

-I'm going to try and keep everything simple and try to avoid any technical jargon.
+I'm going to keep everything simple and try to avoid any technical jargon.
 Dive into a topic:

 - What the heck is a webpage?
 [Read it](https://github.com/EID100/2013-winter/wiki/Step-01:-What-the-heck-is-a-webpage%3F)
 - What makes up a webpage?
 [Read it](https://github.com/EID100/2013-winter/wiki/Step-02:-What-makes-up-a-webpage%3F)